ksagep/Third-milestone-project-prs/README.md

 - Create a new Heroku app;
 - Set the 'python' and 'node.js' buildpacks, in this order;
 - Link the Heroku app to my repository of my third project;
 - Click on 'Deploy' button and I got "Internal server error" message.
 My Heroku token was compromised.
 Unfortunately, I did not find a proper solution on the internet and Slack.
 Furthermore, my mentor also could not solve the problem so I used the tutor support.
-I would like to tell thank to Franciska who solve this problem via gitpod.
+This problem was solved via gitpod.
 After this small victory I tried to open the app and I got "Application error" message.
 After two days SAR (Search and Rescue) mission I used again tutor support of Code Institute.
-Thank to Christine, who found the problem in package.json, I could open the app and finalised my project.
+The problem found in package.json, I could open the app and finalised my project.

 ## Credits
 - Code Institute for the deployment terminal;